ufz/ogs/Documentation/ProjectFile/prj/processes/process/THERMO_HYDRO_MECHANICS/material_property/i_material_property.md

-A tag for material properties of the Thermohydromechanical process.
+A tag for material properties of the ThermoHydroMechanical process.